allegro/allegro.tech/_posts/2015-04-03-tradukisto.md

 ###Code Samples

-We've designed API of Tradukisto to be as simple as possible.
+We’ve designed API of Tradukisto to be as simple as possible.

 ```java
 ValueConverter converter = ValueConverters.POLISH_INTEGER;